buonappetort/javaLambda/README.md

-# javaLambda
+# Lambda Functions

-A guide to implementing lambda functions in multiple languages.
+An introduction to lambda functions and a guide to implementing lambda functions in multiple languages.